adhorn/aws-chaos-scripts/README.md

         --vpc-id VPC_ID       The VPC ID of choice (default: None) --az-name AZ_NAME     The name of the availability zone to blackout (default: None)
-        --duration DURATION   The duration, in seconds, of the blackout (default:
+        --duration DURATION   The duration, in seconds, of the blackout (default: 60) --failover-rds FAILOVER_RDS
-                                60)
-        --failover-rds FAILOVER_RDS
-                                Failover RDS if master in the blackout subnet (default: False)
+                              Failover RDS if master in AZ_NAME
+                                (default: False)
         --failover-elasticache FAILOVER_ELASTICACHE
-                                Failover Elasticache if primary in the blackout subnet (default: False)
+                               Failover Elasticache if primary in AZ_NAME
-        --log-level LOG_LEVEL
+                                (default: False)
-                                Python log level.
+        --log-level LOG_LEVEL  Python log level.
 INFO, DEBUG, etc. (default: INFO)
     ```